EJeyp/warlock/GLOSSARY.md

 ### Active Time

 "Active" time is the cumulative time in which tracked casts are doing damage, including cast time.
 For DoTs and MF, the active time is the delta between start of cast and the last damage tick.
-For direct damage spells with a cast time (e.g. Mind Blast), the cast time is used.
+For direct damage spells with a cast time (e.g. Shadow Bolt), the cast time is used.
 For instant casts, GCD is used.

 ### Avg DoT Downtime